cran/tidync/README.md

 ### MacOS

 On MacOS, it should also be easy as there are binaries for ncdf4 and RNetCDF available on CRAN.
-As far as I know, these binaries won’t support OpenDAP/Thredds.
+As far as I know, only RNetCDF will support Thredds.

 ### Ubuntu/Debian